MEDEA'S TV TROPES

 • Disrespecting firefighters.
 She may not have the warmest feelings towards cops, but when it comes to those brave men and women who battle the flames, she's got nothing but respect.
 There's something about firefighters that strikes a chord with Medea.
 Maybe it's the fact that they risk their lives to save others, just like that one firefighter who pulled her out of a burning building when she was just a kid.
 That experience left a lasting impression on her, and she's forever grateful.

-Strong Family Resemblance: Medea is the spitting image of the late Kiara Kiara Norrington, according to Warren, Emma, Aleister, and pretty much everyone else who's met them both.
+Strong Family Resemblance: Medea is the spitting image of the late Kiara Norrington, according to Warren, Emma, and pretty much everyone else who's met them both.
 The truth is finally revealed when it's uncovered that Medea actually is the living image of Kiara, as the genetic blueprint for her creation was modelled on the elder Norrington twin.

 Woobie, Destroyer of Worlds: In the eyes of several characters, it is believed that killing is Medea's innate instinct, as if it were a stroke of sheer luck or almost a miracle that Laurel found her and now focuses solely on targeting criminals and wrongdoers.
 However, considering her tumultuous past and the weight of her experiences, they alone have been enough to shape her into the person she is today.
 She genuinely believes that she commits these atrocities out of instinct, leading us to question the impact of nurture.
-It is pretty heart-wrenching to realize that she has basically mind-raped herself, (with the unwelcomed influence of Warren, who refuses to acknowledge that his masterpiece is capable of performing good deeds with the power he ''granted'' her) into believing this.
+It is pretty heart-wrenching to realize that she has basically mind-raped herself, (with the unwelcomed influence of Warren, who refuses to acknowledge that his masterpiece is capable of performing altruistic deeds with the power he ''granted'' her) into believing this.
 Medea has internalized the belief that she was, in her own haunting words, "born to kill."
 Nicoletta has other point of view, though...

 Affectionate Gesture to the Head: Coupled with Headbutt of Love mentioned above.
-When sharing a tender moment, whether with The V7D or her sons, she has a tendency to cradle their faces or gently press her forehead to theirs.
+When sharing a tender moment, whether with The V7D or her kids, she has a tendency to cradle their faces or gently press her forehead to theirs.

 Icy Blue Eyes: Medea's eyes exude a sense of coldness and calculation, making it clear that she's not one to be trifled with.
 Her death glares are just as frigid, capable of sending chills down anyone's spine.